MinaProtocol/snark-challenge/spec-lang/intro.markdown

 We're also offering prizes for the best SNARK verifier written in JavasCript ($10k) and the best elliptic curve improvements ($20k).

-And finally, *we're giving $500 to the first ten teams* that finish a tutorial that walks you through the main components of the SNARK prover.
+And finally, we're giving $500 to the first ten teams that finish a tutorial that walks you through the main components of the SNARK prover.

-## Quick Start
+## Quick start

 To start, we'll show you how to go through the submission workflow for the problem of speeding up the SNARK prover.